Ifti-Ibn-Hassan/Flashcard/README.md

 # Flashcard

+Use Eclipse and MySQL Workbench and Postman for testing API.

 POST METHOD

 User can use POST method to add details in this format using endpoint url as "localhost:8080/flashcard"